lijp16/lijp16/README.md

 - 👋 Hi, I’m @lijp16
 - 👀 I’m interested in GIS,RS
-- 📫 How to reach me :lijunpeng16@gmail.com
+- 📫 How to reach me :lijp@connect.hku.hk

 <!---
 lijp16/lijp16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.